-- 2. Abandon his or her former home state; and - 3.
+- 1. Make Maryland his or her permanent home; and - 2.
+Abandon his or her former home state; and - 3.
 Reside in Maryland indefinitely; and - 4.
 Reside in Maryland primarily for a purpose other than that of attending an educational institution in Maryland.